MarkoNeuro/Cannonball_MF/README.md

 | Two-step task | Not shown | Pink/Purple | Shown | ❌ |
 | Model-free learning task | Not shown | Grey| N/A | ❌ |

-> ⚠ NOTE: The model-free learning task is not yet implemented.

 ### Modifying task outcomes